-The Valencian coastal resort of Benidorm lies on the eastern coast of Spain and is part of the ever popular Costa Blanca.
+The Valencian coastal resort of Benidorm lies on the eastern coast of Spain.
+It is part of the ever popular Costa Blanca.

-Until the 1960’s, Benidorm was a tiny fishing village, but over the years it has seen a lot of change and today it remains one of Spain’s most popular holiday destinations, renowned for its lively nightlife.
+Until the 1960’s, Benidorm was a tiny fishing village.
+Over the years it has seen a lot of change.
+Today it remains one of Spain’s most popular holiday destinations.
+It is renowned for it’s lively nightlife.

-It’s not all about the nightlife though as Benidorm also has two beautiful sandy beaches and several golf courses for you to enjoy.
+It’s not all about the nightlife though.
+Benidorm also has two beautiful sandy beaches and several golf courses for you to enjoy.

 Benidorm Golf Courses

 As we offer a wide range of golfing packages in Spain including Benidorm, it’s only right that we cover the Benidorm golfing scene first.

 The Levante course at Melia Villaitana is an American style Nicklaus designed course.
 In addition, a par of 72 measuring over 6,576 meters.

 The course features beautifully shaped greens.
 Approached by wide open fairways and offers amazing views to the Sierra de Finestrat mountains and Mediterranean sea.